citp/privacy-policy-historical/k/kb/kbb/kbb.com.md

 Some companies disclose when they are using interest-based advertising programs on the KBB Sites to deliver third-party ads or collecting information about your visit for these purposes and give you the ability to opt-out of this use of your information.
 You may see an icon  in or around third-party advertisements on the KBB Sites that use interest-based advertising programs and on pages where data is collected and used for online interest-based advertising.
 Clicking on this icon will provide additional information about the companies and data practices that were used to deliver the ad.
 You can opt out of delivery of targeted advertising to you by multiple companies by visiting [www.aboutads.info/choices](http://www.aboutads.info/choices), [www.networkadvertising.org/managing/opt_out.asp](http://www.networkadvertising.org/managing/opt_out.asp) and [www.ghosteryenterprise.com](http://www.ghosteryenterprise.com/).
 Please note that even if you opt out, you will continue to receive advertisements, but they will not be tailored to your specific interests.

-**Information We Share**
+### Information We Share

 We do not sell or otherwise share information about you that we collect or receive, except as described below:

   1. _Affiliates._ We may share information about you, including personal information, with our corporate affiliates, who will use it in accordance with their privacy policies.
+Please visit <http://www.coxautoinc.com/> for more information about our affiliates.
   2. _Our Service Providers._ We may engage third parties to provide the services offered through or in connection with the KBB Sites on our behalf.
 We require such providers to maintain information about you as confidential and to use the information only to perform the services specified by us in a manner consistent with this Privacy Statement.
   3. _Co-Sponsored Promotions._ In the event that you participate in a survey, sweepstakes, contest or other promotion that is co-sponsored by KBB and a third party, we may share information collected in conjunction with the survey, sweepstakes, contest or promotion, including personal information, with that third party.
 After the information is provided to those third parties, the subsequent use or disclosure of such information is subject to their privacy policies and practices.
 Surveys, sweepstakes and other promotions conducted on behalf of KBB and a third party will include branding from both KBB and the third party.
   4. _Promotions on behalf of Third Parties._ Periodically, third parties may conduct surveys, contests, sweepstakes and other promotions for their own purpose on the KBB Sites.
 Information you provide in response to those activities is governed by their privacy policies.
 Surveys, sweepstakes and other promotions conducted solely for the purpose of a third party will include only the third party’s branding.